babelouest/glewlwyd/docs/GETTING_STARTED.md

 When the user will connect to the client with Glewlwyd, he will need to validate the authentication schemes for the scopes required with this client.

-## How-tos
+## How-Tos

 ### Use case: Configure Glewlwyd to authenticate with Taliesin

 This use case is based on the following assertions:
 - Glewlwyd is freshly installed with default configuration
-- Glewlwyd is installed on the local machine and available at the address [http://localhost:4953/](http://localhost:4953/)
+- Glewlwyd is installed on the local machine and available at the address [http://localhost:4593/](http://localhost:4593/)
 - Taliesin is installed on the local machine and available at the address [http://localhost:8576/](http://localhost:8576/)
 - The scope `taliesin` will be configured as a rolling refresh, with password only
 - The scope `taliesin_admin` will be configured as standard refresh token, without rolling refresh enabled, with password and OTP 2nd factor or Webauthn enabled